kng4411377/Crazy_trade/README.md

 # Crazy Trade Bot - Alpaca Automated Trading System

 A sophisticated, production-ready automated trading bot for Alpaca that implements momentum-based breakout strategies with trailing stop risk management.
+Includes a **🦍 Momentum Intelligence Layer** that discovers trending stocks via Reddit/WSB buzz, volume anomalies, and social signals.
 Supports both **stocks** (during market hours) and **cryptocurrency** (24/7).

 ## 🎯 What This Bot Does